SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/02-Cinema.md

 [/code-editor]
 [task-description]
 ## Description
-For the upcoming premiere of three popular productions a local cinema has hired you to write a software that calculates the price, which the clients have to pay, depending on the movie and the offer they have chosen.
+For the upcoming premiere of three popular productions a local cinema has hired you to write software that calculates the price, which the clients should to pay, depending on the movie and the offer they have choose.

 |   | John Wick | Star Wars | Jumanji |
 |---|---|---|---|